Sommer Ray Goes Braless & Flaunts Her Curves As She Straddles A Motorcycle & Teases Fans With A Sultry Gaze

 American fitness model and social media influencer Sommer Ray was raising temperatures over the weekend with some saucy Instagram posts.
 The 22-year-old bombshell has millions of followers for a reason, and it is posts like these that have helped to make her so popular.

-In one video shared via Instagram over the weekend, Sommer shared a lengthy video clip that gave her followers a behind-the-scenes look at her recent July Sommer Ray’s Shop clothing pieces.
+In one video posted via Instagram over the weekend, Sommer shared a lengthy video clip that gave her followers a behind-the-scenes look at her recent July Sommer Ray’s Shop clothing pieces.
 She teased that some of the pieces she shared are actually available this month and she generated a lot of buzz with this nearly 10-minute clip.

 Ray modeled quite a few of the curve-hugging pieces that quickly started to drive her fans wild.
 Sommer has nearly 22 million followers on Instagram, and this clip was viewed nearly 1.5 million times in just one day.